Financial-Times/o-message/README.md

 const messageElement = document.getElementById('my-message');
 const importantMessage = new oMessage(messageElement, { content: { highlight: 'Success' } });
 ```
-The second argument that `oMessage` accepts is an (options object)[#options], which can be used to change some behaviour and some markup of a message.
+The second argument that `oMessage` accepts is an (options object)[#options], which can be used to change some a message's markup, variant and style.

 If you're setting up a message without existing DOM elements, oMessage will construct an element for you when it is set up like this: